 It has a variety of inputs including optical and USB for PC that allow you to take advantage of the Dolby audio and DTS virtual surround sound processing power inside the transmitter box.
 Built-in Bluetooth and an understated design mean it can also be taken with you out of the house in place of standard headphones.

-The SteelSeries Arctis Pro Wireless is an expensive option if you're considering it as a potential gaming headset, but you do get what you pay for.
+The SteelSeries Arctis Pro Wireless is an expensive option but you get what you pay for, with great sound and convenience.

 The most comfortable wireless gaming headset